zzcczc/COMP0035-tutorials-2025/docs/2_pandas/2-10-locating-rows-cols.md

-# Activity 10: Referencing specific columns and/or rows in a DataFrame
+# 10. Referencing specific columns and/or rows in a DataFrame

 Many of the following activities work with specific columns and rows.